HomeStreaming & TV

 How do I cancel a streaming service billed through Apple?

 Open Settings, tap your name at the top, then Subscriptions.
-Every service billed through Apple is listed there with its renewal date, and cancelling takes two taps.
+Every service billed through Apple is listed there with its renewal date, and cancelling takes a couple of taps.
 You keep access until the period you already paid for runs out.
+If the service is not in that list, it bills you directly, so cancel it on the company's own website instead.

 Why did my downloads disappear before my flight?

-Downloads come with licensing timers, and some expire 48 hours after you press play or after a set number of days.
+Downloads come with licensing timers.
+Most sit on your device for up to 30 days, but once you press play the file often expires 48 hours later, and some titles get an even shorter window.
 Open the app on Wi-Fi the night before you travel, refresh or renew the downloads, and play a few seconds of each to make sure they open.

 Is free streaming with ads actually legal?

 Yes.
 Ad-supported services license their catalogs properly, and the ads are what pay for it.
-The ones to avoid are apps that promise every new release free, since those are usually pirated streams wrapped in a shady app.
+The ones to avoid are apps that promise every new release free, since those are usually pirated streams wrapped in a shady app that can break, vanish, or misuse your data.

 Why is AirPlay missing from some apps?

-A few services restrict AirPlay for rights or quality reasons, or bury it behind their own cast button.
+A few services restrict AirPlay for rights or quality reasons, and at least one major service has also removed the cast button from its phone app for most TVs.
 The easy workaround is to install the service's app directly on your TV or streaming box and use your phone only as the remote.

 Is the 4K or premium tier worth it on an iPhone or iPad?